ModelarData/ModelarDB-RS/docs/user/README.md

-Thus, when `modelardbd` is deployed in edge mode, it executes queries against local storage for low latency queries on the latest data and when it is deployed in cloud mode, it executes queries against the object store for efficient analytics on all the data transferred to the cloud. `modelardbm` implements the [Apache Arrow Flight protocol](https://arrow.apache.org/docs/format/Flight.html#downloading-data) for retrieving the `modelardbd` instance in the cloud to use for executing each query, thus providing a single, workload-balanced, interface for querying the data in the object store using the `modelardbd` instances in the cloud.
+Thus, when `modelardbd` is deployed in edge mode, it executes queries against local storage for low latency queries on the latest data and when it is deployed in cloud mode, it executes queries against the object store for efficient analytics on all the data transferred to the cloud. `modelardbm` implements the [Apache Arrow Flight protocol](https://arrow.apache.org/docs/format/Flight.html#downloading-data) for looking up the `modelardbd` instance in the cloud to use for executing each query, thus providing a single, workload-balanced, interface for querying the data in the object store using the `modelardbd` instances in the cloud.